 4. Use the org chart to CC your prospects’ boss on email

-Waters likes to aim high: If you can get a C-suite leader on the phone, great.
+Waters likes to aim high: If you can get a C-level leader on the phone, great.
 But more often, they’re likely to refer it to someone else further down the org chart to do the actual legwork of research and evaluation.

 This is essentially a referral from the top down.
 Are you going to say “no” to your boss?
 Who ISN’T going to take a call, when someone in the c-suite refers it down an organization?